Chapter 3: Implementing Custom Business Logic

 const db = app.database();

-// Check whether the demo collection has been created
+// Check if the demo collection has been created

 try {